royward/prolog_compiler/README.md

-# Prolog Compiler: A Proof of Concept for writing a prolog compiler
+# A Proof of Concept for writing a Prolog Compiler

 This guide provides instructions on setting up and using the Prolog compiler within the SWI-Prolog environment.
 The compiler is designed to transpile Prolog code into C++ executables.